idoromm/Your-Home-Crowdsourcing-app/README.md

 In order to run the web app:

 1. Download the repository
-2. $ npm install -d
+2. $ npm install
 3. $ node server

-Finally, navigate via your favorite browser to http://localhost:3000/
+Finally, navigate via your favorite browser (chrome is recommended) to http://localhost:3000/